Equipo-Proton/la-tribu-exploradora-frontend/README.md

 - TDD, software test-driven development.
 - We use Agile methodology in a Scrum framework.
 - We separated the team into departments with front or back tasks, and we did pair programming to connect the two parts of the project

+# Learnings

+- Create a web application from scratch with separate backend and frontend repository.
+- Creation of views by components and modals for animations.
+- Keyboard with dragable keys.
+- Creation of role system for users.

+# Next steps

+- [x] Caps button for the game keyboard
+- [ ] Sound on the keyboard when pressing a letter
+- [ ] Sound on the keyboard when receiving a notification
+- [ ] Upload to production (Railway and/or other hosting)
+- [ ] Implement modals for all notifications
+- [ ] New game

 # Documentation